 Final Takeaway

 The probation period is an important time in any job.
-It’s a chance for the employer and employee to evaluate each other.
+It’s an opportunity for the employer and the employee to evaluate each other.
 Knowing your rights and responsibilities during this time helps ensure a smooth move to permanent employment.
-Following UAE Labour Law and communicating clearly can help both sides handle this period well.
+Following the UAE Labour Law and communicating clearly can help both sides handle this period well.